 If sleep deprived (no parent is ever really well rested) and in a hurry, even the best parent can be distracted and forget about the sleeping baby.

 Kids over 2 years (and those larger than the rear facing car seat maximum height or weight) should use a forward facing car seat with a 5 point harness.

-They should continue the harness until they are capable of staying seated during the duration of the drive and meet the minimum height and weight requirements for a booster seat.
+They should continue the harness until they are mature enough and big enough.
+This means they must be capable of staying seated during the duration of the drive.
+Of course they must meet the minimum height and weight requirements for a booster seat.

 Learn to use the tether properly with your forward facing car seat.

 There are limits to using the LATCH system.
 LATCH stands for “Lower Anchors and Tethers for Children.”
 It was developed to help parents more easily install seats in cars and eliminate seatbelt incompatibilities.
 What you may not know is that the LATCH anchors are currently designed for a maximum combined weight of the child and child seat of 65 lbs.
 Once the child + seat exceeds this weight, the seat must be installed using the vehicle seat belt, not LATCH.
 Depending on the weight of the child seat, your child may weigh quite a bit less than 65 lbs and need to stop using the LATCH.